 10.1 On reports of the Executive Members a Member of the Council may ask the Leader or the relevant Member of the Executive a question and make an observation.
-Once these have been considered a Member of the Council may ask a question or make an observation in relation to the proceedings of the Executive or the Committee since the last ordinary meeting of the Council.
-In normal circumstances the relevant Executive Members will respond directly to any questions or observations on Executive Member reports or Executive minutes, with the Leader responding if the issue covered more than one portfolio area.
-Wherever practicable the Member shall give prior notice to the Leader, Portfolio Holder or Chair of their intention to refer to the matter.
+On reports of the Chairs of Committees a Member of the Council may ask the relevant Chair a question and make an observation..
+In normal circumstances the relevant Executive Members will respond directly to any questions or observations on Executive Member reports, with the Leader responding if the issue covered more than one portfolio area.
+In normal circumstances the relevant Chair (or Vice chair if absent) will respond directly to any questions or observations on a Committee Chair's report.
+Wherever practicable the Member shall give prior notice to the Leader, Executive Member or Chair of their intention to refer to the matter.